The #1 Thing Not To Do If You're Suspicious Of Your Partner

-In my many years of doing couple counselling, I am realizing that there are so many issues and difficulties that surround couples and relationships.
+In my many years of doing couple counseling, I have realized that so many issues and difficulties surround couples and relationships.
 And the issue of infidelity is just about one of the most difficult circumstances a couple can face.
-Despite the difficulty, though, there is a possibility of resolution when a couple is hopeful about staying together, willing to forgive human mistakes and wants to move forward in a more loving way.
+Despite the difficulty, though, there is a possibility of resolution when a couple is hopeful about staying together, willing to forgive human mistakes, and wants to move forward more lovingly.

-On the other hand, if you are suspecting of an affair, you can actually benefit from suggesting having an open and honest conversation with your partner.
+On the other hand, if you suspect an affair, you can benefit from having an open and honest conversation with your partner.
 Here are some tips to make it a fruitful discussion:

 • Choose a calm and safe place that both of you agree on